 5. Mahan, Alfred Thayer.
 "Retrospect upon the War between Japan and Russia," in Naval Administration and Warfare.
 Boston: Little Brown, 1918.
 Pages 133-173.
-(Selected Readings)
+(Selected Readings or E-Reserve)

 [Mahan presents his assessment of the naval strategies of Russia and Japan.]